-UBS Fund Management (Ireland) Ltd, (LEI: 549300TBYE6SH20B4I40) considers Principal Adverse Impacts ("PAI") of its investment decisions on sustainability factors since January 2023.
-The present statement is the consolidated statement on principal adverse impacts on sustainability factors of UBS Fund Management (Ireland) Ltd. (hereinafter also known as "UBS-FMI" or "the Management Company")
+UBS Fund Management (Luxembourg) S.A., (LEI: 549300AE48NQE4QVEH24) considers Principal Adverse Impacts ("PAI") of its investment decisions on sustainability factors.
+The present statement is the consolidated statement on principal adverse impacts on sustainability factors of UBS Fund Management (Luxembourg) S.A. (hereinafter also known as "UBS-FML" or "the Management Company").